Royal Republic

 Royal Republic is a Swedish rock band from Malmö.
 The band is currently signed to Universal Music and managed by Odyssey Music Network.

 History

 2007–2012: Foundation and We Are the Royal

 Royal Republic was founded in 2007.
 Their first album, We Are the Royal, was recorded under the supervision of Swedish producer Anders Hallbäck in Malmö.
+Hallbäck also plays bass on the single All Because Of You and even appears as the bassist in the music video.
 The album was mixed at ToyTown Studios and completed with the help of Stefan Glaumann.
 On 6 August 2009, the record was released in Sweden and received wide acclaim from critics, fans and radio stations.

 All three singles reached number 1 on Bandit Rock's Most-Wanted-List.
 Three of the album's songs, Full Steam Spacemachine, I Must Be Out of My Mind, and 21st Century Gentleman, were featured on the soundtrack of F1 2011.
 Tommy-Gun also reached first place on the MTV Rocks charts.
 Royal Republic gained success in Germany through a collective tour with the Donots.